openhab/openhab-docs/_addons_bindings/mqtt.homie/readme.md

 {% include base.html %}

 # MQTT Homie Binding

+NOTE: This binding is provided by the [MQTT binding](https://www.openhab.org/addons/bindings/mqtt/), and therefore no explicit installation is necessary beyond installing the MQTT binding.

 Devices that follow the [Homie convention](https://homieiot.github.io/) 3.x and better are auto-discovered and represented by this binding and the Homie Thing.